solenya-group/solenya/README.md

         )
     }
 ```
 `view` methods return the type `VElement`.
 However, your component might be faceless, having no view implementation, or might have several methods returning different `VElement` objects.
-This is because pickle components are state-centric, not view-centric.
+This is because solenya components are state-centric, not view-centric.

 To write a reusable view, your first approach should be to merely write a function that returns a `VElement`.
 Only use child components when you need to encapsulate state.

 # HTML Helpers

 The HTML helpers take a spread of attribute objects, elements, and primitive values.
-Pickle has been designed to work well with Typescript, so your IDE can provide statement completion.
+Solenya has been designed to work well with Typescript, so your IDE can provide statement completion.
 In conjunction with `typestyle`, as we'll see later, we get a deep, clean static typing experience.

 Attribute objects go first.
 Some examples: